dorian1406/Analyse-du-sarcasme-sur-twitter/README.md

 We use the library BeautifulSoup to process the html encoding present in some tweets due to scrapping.
 The function grid-Svm.fit was very useful to us because it allowed us to find the best combinations between the parameters passed to it.
 So we could have thanks to grid-svm-score the score obtained from our model as shown in the following figure.

+For our predictive model, when we wanted to find the compromise between the true positive rate and the false positive rate, we had to use the ROC curves.
+So we could have the following diagram:
+ In sum, we can say that our linear classifier SVM gave us good results compared to other algorithms that would not have been as efficient.
+However, when there is too much data, the SVM tends to decrease in performance.